Bieber sharp again, Indians beat Tigers for 19th time in row

 Cleveland’s winning streak against one opponent is the longest since the Baltimore Orioles beat the Kansas City Royals 23 times in a row in 1969.

 Bieber (4-0) allowed three hits and a walk and lowered his ERA to 1.30 in five starts this season.

+“Talk about being on a roll,” Indians manager Terry Francona said.
+“He has the ability to throw any pitch at any spot in any count, and I don’t think I’ve seen another pitcher with a curveball and slider that are almost the identical speed with different breaks.”

 The All-Star Game MVP from last year has struck out a major league-leading 54 in only 34 2/3 innings this season.

+“He can command all of his pitches and that’s really tough,” Jonathan Schoop said.
+“You’ve got to get him out of the game as soon as possible.
+I think he’s better than last year.”

 Bieber fanned the side in the third and fourth and added two more in the fifth.